-We have audited the financial statements of Seychelles International Mercantile Banking Corporation Limited (the "Bank") set out on pages 9 to 80, which comprise the statement of financial position as at 31 December 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended, and the notes to the financial statements, including the material accounting policy information.
+We have audited the financial statements of Seychelles International Mercantile Banking Corporation Limited (the "Bank") set out on pages 9 to 80, which comprise the statement of financial position as at 31 December 2024, the statement of profit or loss and other comprehensive income, the statement of changes in equity, the statement of cash flows for the year then ended, and the notes to the financial statements, including the material accounting policy information.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 December 2023, and of its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs), and comply with the requirements of the Seychelles Companies Act 1972, the Financial Institutions Act 2004 and the Regulations and Directives of the Central Bank of Seychelles.
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Bank as at 31 December 2024, and of its financial performance and cash flows for the year then ended in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB"), and comply with the requirements of the Seychelles Companies Act 1972, the Financial Institutions Act 2004 and the Regulations and Directives of the Central Bank of Seychelles.